PatRogala/trackeo/README.md

-# Daily Tracker
+# Trackeo

-A Daily Tracker is a tool that can help you organize and keep track of the tasks that you need to complete in a given day.
+A Trackeo is a tool that can help you organize and keep track of the tasks that you need to complete in a given day.
 It is a visual representation of your to-do list, where you can see all your tasks in one place and track your progress as you complete them.

 ## Requirements
 `Ruby 3.1.0`